geo-mac/Rioxx-development/model/rioxx-data-description.md

 ```

-This solution makes sense conceptually, and at first appears workable; but it creates redundancy in the use of `dc:identifier` at the root level.
-This issue needs resolving by the RGG.
+This solution makes some conceptual, and at first appears workable, but there are consequences:

+* It creates redundancy in the use of `dc:identifier` at the root level, in turn prompting questions about the need for `rioxxterms:version_of_record` if the same data can be expressed within `dc:identifier `.
+* It may introduce complexity in the property content of `dc:relation`.
+Since `dc:relation` is being used to capture both expressions/actionable resources *and* 'dumb' relations to, say, research data or software, the solution presented means that idenitifiers of various flavours will be expressed as property content in some instances, but also as attributes -- but also not at all.

+This is an issue needs resolving by the RGG.
+In addition,